alexandra-valkova/BookstorePHP/README.md

-# BookstorePHP
+# Bookstore PHP
-simple php university project.
-Represents a bookstore, with CRUD.
+Simple PHP university project.
+Represents a bookstore 📚, with CRUD operations and using a MySQL database.